9B1td0/ShinyStashMap/README.md

 Shows you the contents of a Save files Shiny Block

 Click on the Pokemon's sprite to have its location shown on the map.

+To use: Add the .dll to your `plugins` folder next to PKHeX
 # OPTIONAL FEATURES:
 Click connect to read the block Live.